grammatical/evaluation/README.md

     cd data
     make -j 8

-Since TrueSkill bootstrapping takes a couple of hours you need to invoke it separately:
+Since TrueSkill bootstrapping takes a couple of hours you need to invoke it separately (see requirements below):

     make -j 8 trueskill

 The generated files `data/EW.ranking.txt` and optionally `data/TS.ranking.txt` contain the final rankings presented in the paper.
+A couple more latex tables will be placed into `data/includes` they should contain the same numbers as reported in the paper.
+See `data/Makefile` for details how to run the scripts.

 Requirements
 ---

-For some of the tables to correctly be generated you will need to install R and the perl package Statistics::R, on Ubuntu you can do:
+To generate the ExpectedWins head2head table you will need to install R and the perl package Statistics::R. On Ubuntu you can do:

     sudo apt-get install r-base r-base-dev
     sudo perl -MCPAN -e shell